RedisLabs/redislabs-docs/content/rs/references/rladmin.md

 rladmin tune default_redis_version <value>
 ```

-The value parameter should be a version number in form of major.minor that corresponds to the version of Redis matching the value of the `redis_upgrade_policy`.
+The value parameter should be a version number in form of "x.y" where _x_ represents the major version number and _y_ represents the minor version number.
+The final value corresponds to the desired version of Redis.

 To illustrate,  Redis Enterprise Software 6.2.4 included Redis 6.0 (major) and Redis 6.2 (latest).
 To use Redis 6.2 as the minimum version instead of Redis 6.0 (the default), you would run the following `rladmin` commands:

 ``` text
 tune cluster redis_upgrade_policy latest